-The Research Institute of Blanquerna School of Communication and International Relations groups together the body of research professors of the School, as well as doctoral students.
-These researchers are divided into six different research teams recognized by the Generalitat de Catalunya (Government of Catalonia).
-Its work has an impact on both standard research (linked to the academic world) and applied research (linked to companies and institutions).
+The Research Institute of the Blanquerna School of Communication and International Relations assembles all research professors and doctoral students at the School.
+These researchers are divided into six different research groups recognized by the Catalonian Regional Government.
+Their work involves both basic research (associated with the academic world) and applied research (associated with industry and institutions).

-Our research has multiple guarantees of quality.
-The six research teams the researchers of the FCRI Blanquerna comprise have been recognized by the Agency for Management of University Grants and Research (AGAUR) of the Generalitat de Catalunya.
+Our research has multiple quality guarantees.
+The six research groups in which FCRI Blanquerna researchers are integrated have been recognized by the Agency for the Management of University and Research Grants (AGAUR) of the Catalonian Regional Government.

-The researchers of Blanquerna School of Communication and International Relations are a part of a network of collaboration with academic institutions, public bodies and business sectors, both Catalan and Spanish as well as international.
-In this sense, the core pillars of research of Blanquerna are included in the Focus Areas established in Aristos Campus Mundus, a project driven by the universities of Ramon Llull, Deusto and Comillas.
-Since May 2010 these three universities constitute a Campus of International Excellency and have signed an agreement of advanced cooperation with the North American universities Georgetown, Boston College and Fordham.
-This strategic cooperation opts for for social, equitable, responsible and sustainable innovation.
+The researchers at the Blanquerna School of Communication and International Relations collaborate with a network of Catalan, Spanish, and international academic institutions, public administrations, and business sectors.
+In this regard, the axes which make up the foundation of Blanquerna's research stand within the scope of the Focus Areas established in Aristos Campus Mundus, a project promoted by the universities Ramon Llull, Deusto and Comillas.
+Since May 2010, these three universities constitute a Campus of International Excellence and have signed an advanced cooperation agreement with the American universities Georgetown, Boston College and Fordham.
+This strategic cooperation is committed to social, equitable, responsible, and sustainable innovation.

-The research activity of Blanquerna School of Communication and International Relations is organized into six research teams, all of them recognized by the Agency for Management of University Grants and Research (AGAUR) of the Generalitat de Catalunya.
+The research activity of the Blanquerna School of Communication and International Relations is organized in six research groups, all recognized by the Agency for the Management of University and Research Grants (AGAUR) of the Catalonian Regional Government.